GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate a drained wellbore problem subjected to isotropic horizontal stress (:math:`\Sigma_h`) and vertical stress (:math:`\Sigma_v`).
+We simulate a drained wellbore problem subjected to isotropic horizontal stress (:math:`\sigma_h`) and vertical stress (:math:`\sigma_v`).
 By lowering the wellbore supporting pressure (:math:`P_w`), the wellbore contracts, and the reservoir rock experiences elastoplastic deformation.
-A plastic zone develops in the near wellbore region, as shown in Fig.1.
+A plastic zone develops in the near wellbore region, as shown below.

 .. _problemSketchFig: